pact-foundation/docs.pact.io/website/docs/faq.md

 The value of contract tests is that they allow you to shift effort from high maintance, slow feedback tests to low maintenance, fast feedback tests, reducing the overall effort required to release.

+We often see end-to-end integration tests used as a catch all across integration, functional and acceptance testing (in the pyramid below, this would be represented as a bigger portion of the "E2E" part of the triangle).
+Specifically, we see them used as a proxy for [_provider functional tests_](/consumer/contract_tests_not_functional_tests).
+Separating the integration from the functional aspects often relieves end-to-end tests of a lot of their duties, and in some cases they can be replaced altogether.
+Read on to see how.

 #### Before contract tests

 ![Before contract tests](https://image.slidesharecdn.com/voxxeddays2019-190520032930/95/microservices-test-smarter-not-harder-voxxed-days-2019-27-638.jpg?cb=1558323091)